cscortes/lunar-times/docs/USAGE.md

 # Enter: New York
 # Enter: NY
 ```
-Should show New York moon data with Eastern timezone.
+Should show New York lunar data with Eastern timezone.

 #### Error Handling Test
 ```bash